 How Did We Get Involved in Another Medical Study?

 Well, basically, you, our Autoimmune Wellness community, told us you want more research and you’re willing to help fund it.
-We started a conversation about that opportunity with our resident Medical Advisor, Rob Abbott, M.D., and hatched a plan to conduct a study on the use of AIP for those with Hashimoto’s Thyroiditis, the most common autoimmune disease in our community.
+We started a conversation about that opportunity with our collaborator, Rob Abbott, M.D., and hatched a plan to conduct a study on the use of AIP for those with Hashimoto’s Thyroiditis, the most common autoimmune disease in our community.
 He also believed this was a worthwhile investigation, so with your help we raised $12,000, partnered with the generous folks at Genova Diagnostics, and began recruitment.
 In the end of August, 2018 we began the study using Angie’s SAD to AIP in SIX online health coaching program.
 Read on for Dr. Abbott’s clinical summary!

 What was studied?